cdo256/virtualsets/src/Dissertation/FinChoice.lagda.md

 library.
 Time was therefore spent transferring definitions from the 1Lab library to Agda cubical.

-An import theorem that we want to prove is the equivalence of two ways of composing finite sets,
+An important theorem that we want to prove is the equivalence of two ways of composing finite sets,

 ```